 1. Prioritize Transparency: Be Honest and Open with Millennial Employees

-Millennials want transparency at their workplace.
-It’s simple — they don’t like to be lied to or protected.
-They aren’t the snowflakes you think they are.
-They would rather be involved with the inner workings of their company — warts and all — than be kept in the dark.
-After all, if an organization always keeps them at arm's length, how are Millenials meant to invest and care about their employer?
+Millennials want and appreciate transparency at their workplace.
+They would rather be involved with the inner workings of their company than be kept in the dark.
+After all, if a company keeps them at arm's length, how can Millenials invest in and care about their employer?

 RELATED: Benefits of Workplace Transparency

 2. Flexibility Is a Perk Sure to Motivate Millennials

 There are many forms of workplace flexibility, including remote working and unlimited vacation time.
 A majority of Millennials want workplace flexibility and - given today's technology - many companies are implementing or considering it.
 But you don't have to move your workforce to a remote schedule to make an impact with Millennials: Even small steps toward a more flexible workplace can increase the motivation levels of Millennials, these business leaders explain.